Introduction to Health Law and Ethics

 Satisfies General Education requirement: No

-Grading options: A-F (default), P-NP, audit
+Grading options: A-F (default), P-NP

-Introduces the legal aspects, code of ethics and policy issues relevant to allied health.
-Emphasizes confidential communication, advanced directives, consents, professional liability, medical malpractice, release of information, case studies and the professional code of ethics.
-Includes the concepts of professional credentialing and responsibility, liability, and working within legal/ethical boundaries.
-Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
-Audit available.
+Introduces the legal aspects, code of ethics and policy issues relevant to health care.
+Emphasizes confidential communications, advanced directives, consents, professional liability, medical malpractice, release of information, case studies and the professional code of ethics for medical assistants.
+Includes concepts of professional credentialing and responsibility, liability and working within legal/ethical boundaries.
+Prerequisites: WR115, RD115, and MTH 20 or equivalent placement test scores.

 Upon successful completion students should be able to: